htoh-io/help-center/src/content/docs/en/get-started/how-to-create-a-trip.md

 title: How to create a trip?
 ---

-Your trips are presented in the form of an agenda where you can add your reservations and appointments in a playful way so you don't forget anything before you leave.
+Your trips are presented in the form of an agenda where you can add your bookings and appointments in a playful way so you don't forget anything before you leave.

 ## Create a trip manually